Updated June 2023

 So, how do you get a job as a radio producer?
 If you want a career as a radio producer, here are a few tips:

-- To work in radio production, you’ll need specialized career training or certification.
+- To work in radio production and help create radio content, you’ll need specialized career training or certification.
 The exact time of training depends largely on what kind of radio job you’re hoping to pursue.
 For example, if you’re interested in working as an audio producer, you would likely look into Audio Production schools and programs.
 But a Media Sales and Marketing program might be a better fit if you would rather work on the business side.

 - Experience in the field will also be key, especially if you want to advance toward your dream career.
 Internships can be a great way to get your foot in the door and learn new skills while building valuable relationships with industry professionals.